 How to interact with Google and Alexa

-Only in Google, once the assistant has carried out the action, if you want to carry out a second one, you must re-invoke the assistant again and request the action.
+Only in Google, once the assistant has carried out the action, if you want to do a second one, you must re-invoke the assistant and request the action.

 “What are my charging costs ?” or,